 Upcoming Events

-In addition to our special events, we also have weekly events that take place throughout the year.
+In addition to our special events, we also have weekly events that take place every week, or monthly, throughout the year.
 Anyone is welcome to join.
 If you are interested in any of these activities or groups and want to learn more, contact us at info@trinityenglish.org.

 Mondays